Henia vesuviana

 Identification

 Distinguished by pale longitudinal stripes along the body, a trait reflected in its .
-As a geophilid , it has an elongated, multi-segmented body with numerous legs—characteristic of the Geophilomorpha.
+As a geophilid , it has an elongated, multi-segmented body with numerous legs—characteristic of the order Geophilomorpha.
 Further diagnostic features require examination.

 Habitat